mikinty/Understanding-Analysis-Abbott-Solutions/README.md

 If you want to contribute, feel free to fork and submit a PR!

+Lastly, if you found this guide helpful, consider [buying me a coffee](https://www.buymeacoffee.com/mikinty)!

 ## Why should I read this?

 While the official solutions may be more accurate, they may be dense and hard